 - the UNICORE/X server sends a request to the command port.
-This request notifies the UFTPD server about the upcoming transfer and contains the following information - the source/target file name - whether to send or receive data - a "secret", i.e. a one-time password which the client will send to authenticate itself - how many data connections will be opened - the user and group id for who to create the file (in case of send mode) - an optional key to encrypt/decrypt the data - the client's IP address - the UFTPD server will now accept an incoming connection from the announced IP address, provided the supplied "secret" matches the expectation. - if everything is OK, the requested number of data connections from the client can be opened.
-Firewall transversal will be negotiated using a pseudo FTP protocol. - the file is sent/received using the requested number of data connections - to access the requested file, uftpd attempts to switch its user id to the requested one prior to reading/writing the file.
+This request notifies the UFTPD server about the upcoming transfer and contains the following information - a "secret", i.e. a one-time password which the client will use to authenticate itself - the user and group id which uftpd should use to access files - an optional key to encrypt/decrypt the data - the client's IP address - the UFTPD server will now accept an incoming connection from the announced IP address, provided the supplied "secret" matches the expectation. - if everything is OK, an FTP session is created, and the client can use the FTP protocol to open data connections, list files, transfer data etc. Firewall transversal will be automatic using passive FTP (see below for alternatives like using a fixed port range). - to access requested files, uftpd attempts to switch its user id to the requested one prior to reading/writing the file.
 This uses a C library which is accessed from Java via the Java native interface (JNI).
 See also the installation section below.